Just as I predicted, this is – yes, already – my favorite album of the year. I tried to keep this review short but failed.

 The best release of the new XANDRIA yet!

 After XANDRIA parted ways with their original singer Lisa Middelhauve, the band also started to take some distance from the genre that had defined their music for many years: Gothic.
 Almost ten years later, the band has established its sound in the realms of Symphonic Metal and has now released the best album from this new XANDRIA-era – “Theater Of Dimensions”.
-The second full length album and third release with classical soprano Dianne van Giersbergen explores the limits of the band’s comfort zone for sure and may hint to greater development of their sound and songwriting for the future.
+The second full-length album and third release with classical soprano Dianne van Giersbergen explores the limits of the band’s comfort zone for sure and may hint to greater development of their sound and songwriting for the future.

-The record offers the listener 75 (!) minutes of new music, divided in two parts by a folky, instrumental piece called ‘Céilí’: the first part displays a progression of the characteristic sound of their last few releases with catchy choruses and melodies, while the second part feels like stepping into a different dimension – a dimension of theatre, tragedy and progressive metal.
+The record offers the listener 75 (!) minutes of new music, divided into two parts by a folky, instrumental piece called ‘Céilí’: the first part displays a progression of the characteristic sound of their last few releases with catchy choruses and melodies, while the second part feels like stepping into a different dimension – a dimension of theatre, tragedy and progressive metal.
 If that’s not pushing boundaries, I don’t know what is!

 The opening track ‘Where The Heart Is Home’ features a lot of classical instrumentation, with a long intro, as we have gotten used to from “Neverworld’s End” and “Sacrificium” but the choirs fit the rest of the music much better than on those albums.
-The order of the songs strikes me as somewhat defiant, as it takes a little while to hear the previously released singles on fourth and fifth place, respectively.
+The order of the songs strikes me as somewhat defiant, as it takes a little while to hear the previously released singles on the fourth and fifth place, respectively.
 Before that there’s the memorable ballad ‘Forsaken Love’, which screams XANDRIA from the very beginning and reminds me of older tracks, like ‘The Dream Is Still Alive’ and ‘Until The End’.
 The new element, however, is the lead singer’s use of her lower range, stronger and clearer chest-voice.
 And then the latest (and only official) single hits, for which the band recently released a music video:

 I have a little bone to pick with this video though.
 While we’ve come to accept metal bands performing in the woods as recurring theme, just as the exploration of medieval fantasy, it is not clear to me what exactly the story of a female warrior walking up to a tower to have a sword duel with another female warrior has to do with the ‘Call Of Destiny’.
 Oh, if only all album press-copies came with lyric booklets…